confusedOrca/Simple-Calculator/README.md

 # Simple-Calculator
 This was an OOP project in java, for CSE215 course taken in 2020.

+(This course comes before DSA course.
+Hence a brute force solution was used instead of using a Stack to find value of mathematical expressions.)

 It performs equation linearly from left to right.
 Brackets are added automatically so that our expressions are valid.
 Each calculation is stored in a bin as history and can be loaded back for future use.